HeribertoUroza/Practice/README.md

 ## ToDo
 3. Look up Bulma for transitions
 6. Create more components so the landing page doesnt get too cluttered.
 11. Look up gradient design.
+Decide on which colors to choose.

 ## COMPLETED
 1. Research how to send data through Link component.[COMPLETED]